scando1993/thingsboard.github.io/docs/user-guide/entities-and-relations.md

     </div>
 </div>

-You can automate this actions using ThingsBoard REST API.
+You can automate this actions using Pacificsoft REST API.
 You can provision new asset using POST request to the following URL

 ```shell
 http(s)://host:port/api/asset